 - Made with all natural ingredients

 - You don’t have to grate any soap!

 If you need some essential oils for your own laundry detergent (and want to know how I get mine at wholesale prices), come find out more info HERE!
-We also have an amazing deal going on this month, with some “freebies” you won’t want to miss!
+We’d love to have you join our community!

 (I link up at these fun parties!)